docker/docs/docker-store/publisher_faq.md

 install instructions to describe how the multi-container app can be used.
-For now, we recommend asking publishers to look at this example from Microsoft https://store.docker.com/images/mssql-server-linux where they have Supported Tags listed in the Install instructions (you don't necessarily have to list it in the readme).
+For now, we recommend asking publishers to look at this example from Microsoft https://store.docker.com/images/mssql-server-linux where they have Supported Tags listed in the Install instructions (you don't necessarily need to list it in the readme).

 ### Regarding source repo tags: it says not to use “latest”.
 However, if we want users to be able to download the images without specifying a tag, then presumably an image tagged “latest” is required.
 So how do we go about that?